Chipotle Mexican Grill: Canada

-In August 2008, Chipotle opened its first location outside of the United States in Toronto, Canada.
+In August 2008, Chipotle opened its first location outside of the United States in Toronto, Ontario, Canada.
 A second Toronto store opened in 2010.
 The first Canadian location outside Toronto opened in Vancouver in December 2012.
 Chipotle has six locations in the Vancouver-area, including Vancouver, West Vancouver, North Vancouver, Burnaby, Port Coquitlam, Langley and Surrey.
 In 2023, Chipotle announced that seventh store would open up in the Vancouver region.
 The first location in the country's Capital opened in February 2017 at the Rideau Centre.

 The first location in Alberta was opened in Calgary in October 2023.
 The first Chipotle restaurant in Edmonton opened in September 2024.

 Across Canada, there are 26 stores in Ontario, 16 in British Columbia, and 2 in Alberta.